Dakkers/Dakkers.github.io/keys.md

 <div>
   <p>
     Welcome to this dinky tool!
 It goes through all 12 keys at random; I use it to practice scales, chord types, etc. without developing muscle memory of moving around the circle of 5ths.
-You can hit Space/Enter to go to the next key, Esc to restart.
+You can hit Space/Enter to go to the next key, Esc/R to restart.
+Alternatively if your MIDI keyboard is plugged in when accessing this page, the lowest A on the keyboard will go to the next key and the "cycle" MIDI Control will restart.
   </p>

   <button onclick="next()">Next</button>